ilyachalov/wp-org-docs-contents/without-categories.md

 ## Default theme descriptions

 Not all articles about default themes are listed here.
 These default themes are named by year number, but were created at the end of the previous year.
+Each 'WordPress' release distribution does not contain all default themes.
+For example, release 6.1.1 contains only 'Twenty Twenty-One', 'Twenty Twenty-Two' and 'Twenty Twenty-Three', but other themes can be installed additionally.

 - [Twenty Fifteen](https://wordpress.org/support/article/twenty-fifteen/)
 - [Twenty Sixteen](https://wordpress.org/support/article/twenty-sixteen/)